eXtrem0us/FFF/README.md

 ...
 ## What does this script do for you?
 This script helps you get rid of such accounts.<br/>
-It choose the followers from <b>GROUPIES:`the accounts which follows you, but you don't follow them back`</b>.
+It chooses the followers from <b>GROUPIES:`the accounts which follows you, but you don't follow them back`</b>.

 You can simply choose one or more class of Fake Followers and choose a method to deal with them.
 The methods are: